jcubic/lips/docs/docs/intro.md

 npm install -g lips@beta
 ```

-You should use beta, because the so call stable version is really old and outdated.
+You should use beta because the so call stable version is really old and outdated.
 Because of so
-many breaking changes no new stable version was released and instead 1.0 beta started.
+many breaking changes, no new stable version was released and instead 1.0 beta started.

-If LIPS is installed globally just use `lips` command to start the REPL:
+If LIPS is installed globally, just use `lips` command to start the REPL:

 ![LIPS REPL session in Terminal](/img/screencast.gif)